ComputeCanada/magic_castle/docs/README.md

 ##### Providing and overriding cloud specific parameters for node instances

-It is possible to define key-value that are specific to a cloud in the node associative map.
+It is possible to define key-value pair that are specific to a cloud in the node associative map.
 We provide a few examples here, but any attribute of the cloud provider instance resource can be used.

 - [AWS instance attributes reference](https://www.terraform.io/docs/providers/aws/r/instance.html#argument-reference)
 - [Azure instance attributes reference](https://www.terraform.io/docs/providers/azurerm/r/virtual_machine.html#argument-reference)